 Unless you have been living on an online with no access to the outside world, you have heard about big businesses being hacked.

-Valuable personal information has been gathered and it’s too early to know how bad it really is.
+Valuable personal information has been gathered and it’s too early to know how bad it is.

 If you haven’t had attempts to hack your website, you are lucky…

-Today, there are hackers prowling the Internet looking for websites they can invade.
+Today, hackers are prowling the Internet looking for websites they can invade.

 even a popular blog with lots of visitors.

 hunting for places to test their talents, impress their hacker friends or worse.

 I’ve been doing a lot of reading on this and want to share some of the things I have found that may help you protect your most valuable asset.